balder-dev/balder/doc/source/basics/features.rst

 Bind Features
 =============

-A big advantage of balder is that you are able to reuse components.
+A big advantage of Balder is that you are able to reuse components.
 This also applies to features.
 But mostly you will not use them under the exact same conditions.
 So maybe you want to use a ``SendFeature`` with a device that can only send messages over SMS while you also use this feature with a device that can only send its messages over tcp.
 So how we can handle this?